-As part of enhancing its ongoing program operations, Commission staff continued to identify and implement several improvements to its online resources and internal business processes during the year to strengthen the Commission's compliance support and post-compliance procedures.
+Commission staff continued to identify and implement several improvements to online resources and internal business processes during the year to strengthen the Commission's compliance support and post-compliance procedures.
 This included revising the information on the 'Get Guidance' quick-access webpage on the Commission's website to present the Commission's most sought-after services and information such that they are easily accessible to filers and the public.
-New 'Training & Resources' webpages are also in development to enhance the visibility and accessibility to Commission's trainings, educational and guidance materials, reports, and notices and memoranda.
+New 'Training & Resources' webpages have also been developed to enhance the visibility and accessibility to Commission's trainings, educational and guidance materials, reports, and notices and memoranda.
 In addition, staff is in the process of building a new interactive search tool to enable filers to easily locate disclosure forms they need to meet their specific filing requirements.
 These changes have been identified based on the feedback from filers and will help improve their ability to find compliance information on the Commission's website.

 Staff also formalized post-compliance business processes across all program areas to establish a consistent framework for notifying late filers using standardized communication templates and trackers to enable timely follow up with those who have filings and amendments pending with the Commission.
-Staff also developed a protocol to refer non-responsive filers to the Enforcement Division for further follow up.
+Staff maintains a protocol to refer non-responsive filers to the Enforcement Division for further follow up.
 These changes help ensure that filers are informed of their filing requirements and provided the tools to fulfill their compliance obligations.
-Implementing such consistent business processes also aid in achieving operational efficiency and support organizational benchmarking activities for continuous improvement.
+Implementing consistent business processes also aids in achieving operational efficiencies and supports organizational benchmarking activities for continuous improvement.